luizventurote/shopify-schema-helper-vscode/README.md

 - **Validate Schema** - Check current schema for errors and warnings
 - **Refresh Tree** - Manually refresh the schema tree view
 - **Navigate to Line** - Click any tree item to jump to source (automatic)

+### **Translation Support**
+The extension automatically reads your Shopify theme's translation file:
+- **File location**: `locales/en.default.schema.json` in your workspace root
+- **Automatic loading**: Translations load when you open a `.liquid` file
+- **Live updates**: Changes to the locales file are detected and applied instantly
+- **Smart fallbacks**: If the locales file doesn't exist or a translation is missing, shows original schema values instead of broken keys
+- **Example**: `t:sections.collage.name` becomes the actual section name from your translations

 ### **Context Menu Integration**
 Right-click any `.liquid` file to access: